Parsi Cafes, A Centuries-Old Tradition In India, Are Vanishing

 The brown walls are peeling at all ends.
 Giant paint chips cake the ceiling.
 And the cash register — if you can call it that — is just a series of old wooden drawers.

-"I'm going to put up a sign that says enter at your own risk, otherwise someone is going to hold me liable," says Romin Kohinoor, one of the owners of the nearly century-old Britannia and Co., one of Mumbai's last Parsi cafés.
+"I'm going to put up a sign that says 'Enter at your own risk.'
+Otherwise someone is going to hold me liable," says Romin Kohinoor, one of the owners of the nearly century-old Britannia & Co., one of Mumbai's last Parsi cafes.

 Luckily for Kohinoor, these quirky interiors have long been seen as more of an attraction than a liability.

-Parsi cafés like Britannia and Co. started popping up around Mumbai in the late 19th century.
+Parsi cafes like Britannia & Co. started popping up around Mumbai in the late 19th century.
 They were founded by Parsis — Zoroastrians who fled religious persecution in their native Persia.
-But they became popular among many in India because, in a society where caste systems and longstanding taboos remain omnipresent, these cafes offered a place where various parts of Indian society mingled freely.
+The cafes became popular among many in India because, in a society where caste systems and long-standing taboos remain omnipresent, these cafes offered a place where various parts of Indian society mingled freely.

 They are, in a word, cosmopolitan.
 They are also, in two words, dying out.

-One of the world's oldest religions, Zoroastrianism began thousands of years ago in what is now Iran and pre-dates Islam.
+One of the world's oldest religions, Zoroastrianism began thousands of years ago in what is now Iran, and the faith predates Islam.
 A central ethical tenet of the faith is to promote "good words, good thoughts and good deeds."
 The Zoroastrian migrants brought to India not only their religious traditions but also their unique cuisine, offering a table to people of all classes, religions and ethnicities in an atmosphere scented with Iranian and Gujarati spices.
-Parsi cafes are emblems of tolerance, a core teaching of the prophet Zoroaster, and their affordable food and snug tables attest to their place as servers of the common man.
+Parsi cafes are emblems of tolerance, a core teaching of the Prophet Zoroaster, and their affordable food and snug tables attest to their place as servers of the common man.

-At one point, there were around 400 Parsi cafés scattered across Mumbai.
+At one point, there were around 400 Parsi cafes scattered across Mumbai.
 Today, there are less than 40.

-A dwindling Parsi population, combined with little interest from newer generations to take over these family-owned businesses, means that there may not be any Parsi cafés in just a few decades.
+A dwindling Parsi population, combined with little interest from newer generations to take over these family-owned businesses, means that there may not be any Parsi cafes in just a few decades.

-But Britannia and Co. has a secret to standing strong amidst a sea of dying neighbors: the 97-year-old owner, Boman Kohinoor, who has spent the last eight decades committed to his beloved café.
+But Britannia & Co. has a secret to standing strong amid a sea of dying neighbors: the 97-year-old owner, Boman Kohinoor, who has spent the past eight decades committed to his beloved cafe.

 "They say habit is second nature," the bespectacled owner tells me over a generous plate of chicken berry pulao, the restaurant's signature dish.
 "And habit has kept me coming here every day now for the last 80 years."